sindresorhus/open/readme.md

 The app name is platform dependent.
 Don't hard code it in reusable modules.
 For example, Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.

+##### escapeAmpersands

+Type: `boolean`<br>
+Default: `true`

+Escapes ampersands for your target on Windows, this is helpful when launching URL's when using query parameters.
+If you are launching files from the file system, you probably want to set this to `false`.

 ## Related